JoltGlobal/Used_storage_calculator-Windows/README.md

-Windows Folder Size Batch Script
+# Windows Folder Size Batch Script

 This repository contains a single Windows batch file that calculates the size of the current directory and automatically renames itself to include the used storage capacity in gigabytes (GB).

-The script is designed to be double-clicked and relies only on standard Windows components that are available by default.
+The script is intended to be double-clicked and uses only standard Windows components.

-Purpose
+## Purpose

-The goal of this script is to provide a quick and visual way to see how much disk space a folder occupies — simply by looking at the batch file’s name after execution.
+The purpose of this script is to provide a quick and visual way to determine how much disk space a folder occupies.
+After execution, the folder size is visible directly in the batch file name.

-This is especially useful for:

-Manual disk cleanup

-Comparing folder sizes

-Archiving or backup preparation

-NAS or external drive organization
+Typical use cases include manual disk cleanup, folder comparison, archive preparation, and storage analysis on local drives, external drives, or NAS systems.

-What the script does
+## What the script does

-Determines the total size of the current folder
+- Calculates the total size of the current folder

-Calculates the size in gigabytes (GB)
+- Converts the result to gigabytes (GB)

-Applies a small correction factor for unit conversion
+- Applies a small correction factor for unit conversion

-Removes formatting artifacts (spaces, locale issues)
+- Cleans up formatting artifacts from numeric output

-Renames the batch file itself to include the calculated size
+- Renames the batch file itself to include the calculated size

-Example result
+Example resulting filename:
 12.347GB_of_storage_capacity_used.bat

-After execution, the filename itself reflects the folder’s size.

-How it works (technical overview)
+## How it works

-Uses VBScript (cscript.exe) and Scripting.FileSystemObject to read folder size
+- Uses VBScript (cscript.exe) and Scripting.FileSystemObject to read the folder size

-Performs numeric calculations and formatting using temporary .vbs files
+- Performs calculations and number formatting using temporary VBS files

-Cleans up all temporary files automatically
+- Automatically deletes all temporary files after execution

-Uses standard Windows batch features only (no external dependencies)
+- Uses only built-in Windows tools, no external dependencies

-Temporary files are created in %TEMP% and deleted once execution is complete.
+Temporary files are created in the system %TEMP% directory.

-Usage
+## Usage

-Copy the .bat file into the folder you want to analyze
+1. Place the batch file inside the folder you want to analyze

-Double-click the batch file
+2. Double-click the batch file

-Wait a few seconds
+3. Wait until execution finishes

-The batch file renames itself to show the folder size in GB
+4. The batch file renames itself to show the folder size in GB

-No parameters or command-line usage are required.
+No command-line arguments are required.

-Network drives and NAS (UNC paths)
+## Network drives and NAS (UNC paths)

 When running batch files from network drives or NAS locations, Windows may display security warnings or block execution.

-Recommended (safe) solution
+Recommended solution:

-Mark the network location as Local Intranet:
+Add the network location to the Local Intranet zone using:
 Internet Options → Security → Local Intranet → Sites → Advanced

-Add your network share manually.
-This enables execution without disabling Windows security features.
+Add the network share manually.
+This allows execution without disabling Windows security features.

-Alternative workaround (registry)
+Registry workaround:
 If you encounter errors such as:
 UNC paths are not supported

 You can add the following registry value:

-HKEY_CURRENT_USER
-  \Software
-    \Microsoft
-      \Command Processor
+HKEY_CURRENT_USER\Software\Microsoft\Command Processor
 DisableUNCCheck (REG_DWORD) = 1

-⚠️ Use registry changes with care.
+Use registry changes with care.

-Limitations
+## Limitations

-Execution time depends on folder size and disk speed
+- Execution time depends on folder size and disk performance

-Very large directories may take noticeable time to process
+- Very large directories may take noticeable time to process

-Precision is approximate (suitable for human-readable display, not accounting)
+- Size calculation is approximate and intended for human-readable output

-Requirements
+## Requirements

-Windows operating system
+- Windows operating system

-cscript.exe (included with Windows)
+- cscript.exe (included with Windows)

-NTFS or FAT-compatible file system
+- NTFS or FAT-compatible file system